DeathGumi/Website/README.md

 - Simplistic
 - Home -> About ->Skills -> Education/Experience(Combined) -> Contact(Separate email)

+Home (Cool interface with color pallete chosen)
+About (Talk a little bit about me my activities and maybe a little bit of my family) Skills (User interface design, Data science, Web Dev, etc) Education/experience combined (Worked at bowling alley -> Cs degree at csulb)

 Deciding whether to do one page scroll down or multiple pages On This Idea(Can Have big accentuated letters) and when scrolling down zoom into the letters)